qureai/qureai.github.io/_drafts/2016-07-27-Ultrasound-Nerve-Segmentation-Challenge-using-Torchnet.md

     - tutorial
 ---

-[Kaggle ultrasound-nerve-segmentation challenge](https://www.kaggle.com/c/ultrasound-nerve-segmentation) is one of the high profile challenges hosted on Kaggle.
+[Kaggle ultrasound nerve segmentation challenge](https://www.kaggle.com/c/ultrasound-nerve-segmentation) is one of the high profile challenges hosted on Kaggle.
 We have used U-net neural network architecture and [torchnet](httpsU://github.com/torchnet/torchnet) package for tackling the challenge and achieved some remarkable results.
 The repository can be found [here](https://github.com/qureai/ultrasound-nerve-segmentation-using-torchnet).

 The challenge in itself is a great learning experience for segmentation problems.
 Figure below is an example of the image and the mask to predict.